AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

-Collectively, certain categories such as quantity and count constituted failures in both IGMs and MLLMs, with both modalities performing notably poorly on them.
-Other common failure groupings included viewpoints and perspectives and state and condition.
-However, while both MLLMs and IGMs generally tend to perform worse across all categories, MLLMs performed significantly better in textual contexts (tx) and IGMs performed significantly better for positional and relational context despite Stable Diffusion’s low accuracy.
-Pair accuracy for both MLLMs and IGMs was also lower than all individual accuracies due to the requirement for both images in a pair or both answers in a pair to be correct in order to be considered a correct pair.
-Image generation models depicted a larger disparity in the capabilities of each model with Stable Diffusion unable to follow elementary instructions in differentiating between the implicit and explicit prompts and Gemini 2.5 Flash Image consistently accurately adding components based on the explicit instructions.
-These results underscore the need for more intensive testing into failure modes of MLLMs and IGMs in order to cross-reference influencing factors and improve visual intelligence and understanding across the field of machine learning.
+Image generation models depict a larger disparity in the capabilities of each model: Stability AI: Stable Diffusion 3.5 Large is unable to follow elementary instructions in differentiating between the implicit and explicit prompts; meanwhile, Google: Gemini 2.5 Flash Image reliably adds components based on the explicit instructions.
+These results underscore the need for more intensive testing into the failure modes of MLLMs and IGMs in order to cross-reference influencing factors and improve visual intelligence and understanding across the field of machine learning.